AGresvig/reveal.js.enhanced/README.md

 # Reveal.js Enhanced

-This is a version of the excellent [reveal.js](http://lab.hakim.se/reveal-js/) presentation framework that I have enhanced with some more functionality, mainly motivated by techinical preferences.
+This is a version of the excellent [reveal.js](http://lab.hakim.se/reveal-js/) presentation framework that I have enhanced with some further functionality, motivated mainly by technical preferences.

-## Additions
+## Feature Additions

 ### Support for the [Jade templating engine](http://jade-lang.com/)
 Because I find that writing presentations in HTML quickly becomes tiresome.
 I think writing in the indentation-specific Jade syntax makes for clear and concise slides (most of the time), while still offering all the customizeability of pure raw HTML.

-This is supported through a Grunt-task, `grunt jade` - it parses `index.jade` (a 1:1 copy of the original `index.html`) which includes slide-markup from **`jade/slides.jade`**.
+This is supported through a Grunt-task, `grunt jade` - it parses `index.jade` (a 1:1 conversion of the original `index.html`) which includes slide-markup from **`jade/slides.jade`**.
 This is where you write your slides.
 The resulting HTML is spit out as `index.html` in the root dir.

-Read below for all that the original Reveal framework has to offer, and how to get started.
+**Read below for all that the original Reveal framework has to offer, and how to get started.**

 ---